chicio/chicio.github.io/_posts/2019-03-03-github-pages-progressive-web-app.md

 A service worker is the heart of a Progressive Web App.
 Let's see the definition of what is a service worker taken from the [Google Web Fundamentals - Service worker](https://developers.google.com/web/fundamentals/primers/service-workers/ "Service Worker").

 >A service worker is a script that your browser runs in the background, separate from a web page, opening the door to features that don't need a web page or user interaction.
 Today, they already include features like push notifications and background sync.
-In the future, service workers might support other things like periodic sync or geofencing. ... is the ability to intercept and handle network requests, including programmatically managing a cache of responses.
+In the future, service workers might support other things like periodic sync or geofencing. ... is the ability to intercept and handle all the network requests, including programmatically managing a cache of responses.

 Whoooaaa!!! :open_mouth: Basically service workers let your web app inherit some features that are tipically found only in a native mobile app: